3D Secure: How to minimize fraud while maximizing conversion

-On the 8th June 2016, the second part of the IFR regulations will come into effect.
-This will involve a number of other changes, including the following:
+In 2016, the second part of the IFR regulations came into effect.
+This included the following:

 You have better things to do with your time than track the latest Interchange cap.
 So we do it for you.